iam-dev/ERC23/CONTRIBUTING.md

 Finally go to [github.com/iam-dev/ERC23](https://github.com/iam-dev/ERC23) in your web browser and issue a new pull request.

 Main contributors will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
-If everything is OK, we'll merge your pull request and your code will be part of Zeppelin.
+If everything is OK, we'll merge your pull request and your code will be part of ERC23.

 If you have any questions feel free to post them to [github.com/iam-dev/ERC23/issues](https://github.com/iam-dev/ERC23/issues).